TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 The main difference that concerns you is that the new PHP-base rendering requires a file called :file:`Documentation/guides.xml` for configuration while in Sphinx rendering a file called :file:`Docuemtation/Settings.cfg` was used.
-In the transition period we detect if there is a file called :file:`Documentation/guides.xml` is present and then switch to the new PHP-based rendering.
+In the transition period we detect if a file called :file:`Documentation/guides.xml` is present and then switch to the new PHP-based rendering.